-- 90 Degree Erect-Prism Diagonal: Whether you are looking at the Jupiter or a flock of flying birds over the horizon, the 90 Degree Erect-Prism Diagonal will ensure you see it as it is instead of having to be content with images flipped upside down, which is a common nuisance in refractors.
+- 90 Degree Erect-Prism Diagonal: Whether you are looking at Jupiter or a flock of flying birds over the horizon, the 90 Degree Erect-Prism Diagonal will ensure you see it as it is instead of being content with images flipped upside down, which is a common nuisance in refractors.

 - Includes a 2x Barlow lens capable of doubling the magnification power of the eyepieces.